Mykrowave/azure-architect-playbook/monitoring/AzureMonitor.md

 ## Activity Log
 You cannot create a diagnostic setting for Activity Log through PowerShell or Azure CLI, but you can create a Deployment ARM Template and Deploy through PowerShell or Azure CLI

+## Sources of Azure Monitor Logs
+Azure AD
+Activity Logs: Stored separately for each resource, but you can set up a solution to write to Log Analytics Workspaces
+Resource Diagnostics: Configre diagnostic settings to write
+Platform Metrics
+VM: Install Agent
+Application
+Containers

 ## UnOrdered Notes
 Don't forget to Turn on Diagnostics.
 It's not always on by default